-EFPIA: Third parties provide support to Member Companies in a variety of capacities, impacting more or less on the conduct of activities regulated by the EFPIA Codes.
-Such activities would be reported as indirect ToVs following provisions of the EFPIA Disclosure Code.
+EFPIA: Third parties provide support to Member Companies in a variety of capacities, impacting more or less on the conduct of activities regulated by the EFPIA Code of Conduct.
+Such activities would be reported as indirect ToVs following provisions of the EFPIA Code of Conduct.
 When Member Companies provide support / sponsorship to PCOs involved in the organization of scientific Events, it is understood that the Member Companies' intention is to provide support to HCPs/HCOs at arm's length.
 Indirect ToVs are those made on behalf of a Member Company for the benefit of a Recipient, or ToVs through an intermediate and where the Member Company knows or can identify the HCP/HCO that will benefit from the ToV